hockeyhero/nearest/docs/03 Making Changes.md

 GitHub will ask you where you want to put the fork; it should default to your personal GitHub account.

 Switching over to your local account, you should now have a repository called 'nearest'.
-From here select the Code button and copy to your clipboard the string.
+From here select the Code button and copy to your clipboard the access string.

-In the image below you can see I've switched to my personal GitHub account, I'm on the project page for my personal copy of the 'nearest' repository (it even says its 'forked' from hockeyhero), and I'm going to select the 'Code' button the expose the access string.
+In the image below you can see I've switched to my personal GitHub account, I'm on the project page for my personal copy of the 'nearest' repository (it even says its 'forked' from hockeyhero/nearest), and I'm going to select the 'Code' button the expose the access string.

 ![](https://github.com/DavidEwan/nearest/blob/master/docs/img/clone.png)